Why Ethics in Nursing Matters

 These principles ultimately optimize patient care and outcomes:

-- Respect for autonomy.
 Autonomy means that the patients are able to make independent decisions.
 This means that nurses should be sure patients have all of the needed information that is required to make a decision about their medical care and are educated.
-The nurses do not influence the patient's choice.
+The nurses do not influence the patient’s choice.
 Examples of nurses demonstrating this include obtaining informed consent from the patient for treatment, accepting the situation when a patient refuses a medication, and maintaining confidentiality.

-- Non-maleficence.
 This means that nurses must do no harm intentionally.
 Nurses must provide a standard of care which avoiding risk or minimizing it, as it relates to medical competence.
 An example of nurses demonstrating this principle includes avoiding negligent care of a patient.

-- Beneficence, defined as kindness and charity, which requires action on the part of the nurse to benefit others.
-An example of a nurse demonstrating this ethical principle is by holding a dying patient's hand.
+Beneficence is defined as kindness and charity, which requires action on the part of the nurse to benefit others.
+An example of a nurse demonstrating this ethical principle is by holding a dying patient’s hand.

-- Justice.
 Justice means being impartial and fair.
 Nurses making impartial medical decisions demonstrate this, whether it relates to limited resources or new treatments regardless of economic status, ethnicity, sexual orientation, etc.

 Another valuable resource for nurses is the American Nurses Association (ANA) Code of Ethics.
 Originally adopted in 1950, the Code is used in challenging situations and is considered to be non-negotiable The Code was revised in 2015 and includes interpretive statements, which can provide specific guidance for nurses in practice.